cpicardlimpens/ZamboniTS_SinglePageApp/README.md

 ### Installing the backend:

-1. Download the backend wordpress code [here]()
+1. Download the backend wordpress code [here](http://zambonits.limpica.net/wp.zip).
 2. copy it to a Php web server folder with the following requirements:
     - PHP Version 7.0.27
     - MySQL server 5.1.73
-3. download the dump of the database from [here]()
+3. download the dump of the database from [here](https://github.com/cpicardlimpens/zambonits_backend)
 4. load the dump into the database server of your host provider.
-For example see the procedure using [PHPMyadmin](https://codex.wordpress.org/phpMyAdmin) [https://docs.phpmyadmin.net/en/latest/import_export.html](https://docs.phpmyadmin.net/en/latest/import_export.html)
+For example see the procedure using [PHPMyadmin](https://codex.wordpress.org/phpMyAdmin). [https://docs.phpmyadmin.net/en/latest/import_export.html](https://docs.phpmyadmin.net/en/latest/import_export.html)
 5. configure your hosting solution to use and force the use of HTTPS.
 6. Make sure the backend is working well.
 If https://BACKENDURL is the base URL of your installation, visit http://BACKENDURL/xxxx.
-You should see xxxxxxx
+You should see xxxxxxx.

 ### Installing the front-end

-1. Download locally the code from this repository by cloning it or clicking [here](xxx)
+1. Download locally the code from this repository by cloning it or clicking [here](https://github.com/cpicardlimpens/zambonits_onepageapp).
-2. Modify the variable YYYYY with the file YYY.js setting it to the value ....
+2. When online use (versus localhost) use, modify the variable *var API_BASE_URL* within the file architecture.js setting it to the value  *"https://zambonits.limpica.net/wp/wp-json/wp/v2/"* (instead of *http*).
 3. upload the code to your host provider.
 To ensure the use of HTTPS, we provide a .htaccess file usable with a classic Apache Web server; make sure to upload it as well.
 If you use a different domain or provider than for the backend, enable HTTPS.
-4. test the application by visiting https://YOURFRONTENTURL/index.html
+4. test the application by visiting https://YOURFRONTENTURL/index.html.